emma-kang/emma-kang/README.md

 ## Hi there 👋, my name is Emma
-#### I am a 3+ experienced Software Developer
+#### I am a Software Developer
 - I've been working as software engineer at UBIX Innovations.
 - I'm insterested in API development, Cloude server and so keep learning
 - Good team player with a positive manner